 Looming above the Red Townhall, St. Mary’s and the Neptune fountain is the Berlin TV Tower, completed in 1969 and still Germany’s tallest building.
-And yes, Germany’s tallest building stands in what used to be in East Germany, which must have annoyed West German architects to no end.
+And yes, Germany’s tallest building stands in what used to be in East Berlin, which must have annoyed West German architects to no end.
 The TV Tower is one of Berlin’s most famous and reconisable sights and while I’ve seen it from the ground several times before, I’ve never actually been up on the observation platform nor in the rotating café and restaurant inside the sphere section.
 I briefly considered buying a ticket for observation deck, but wasn’t willing to pay 22.50 EUR or wait an hour for the privilege of looking down on Berlin from above.

 Alexanderplatz has changed quite a bit since 1990, though not necessarily for the better.
 They’ve just added a few more large buildings which house department stores, shopping malls, a cinema and the like and covered up some of the East German murals with advertising.
 Besides, the World Time Clock was edging towards 6 PM, so I decided to go back to my hotel.
 Though I did buy a mug from a souvenir shop as a present for my Dad first.
 My Dad is one of those people who are notoriously hard to shop for, but he drinks coffee, so I usually buy him a souvenir mug.
 I found a nice one with a cartoony drawing Trabant car breaking through the Berlin Wall.